cainwatson/cainwatson.github.io/src/content/blog/creating-a-vanilla-http-server-in-node-js/index.md

 ## Wrapping up

 We've now built a server using Node without any framework.
 Woo!
+If you'd like to play with the code, here's the [source code](https://github.com/cainwatson/vanilla-node-http-server).

 Now while frameworks definitely make building servers much easier, it can be fun to look under the hood sometimes.